-M. J. Blunt and M. Girgis Multiple Choice Questions in Anatomy and Neurobiology Undergraduates (Butterworths, 1979).
+- M. J. Blunt and M. Girgis Multiple Choice Questions in Anatomy and Neurobiology Undergraduates (Butterworths, 1979). - P. McGrath and P. Mills Atlas of Sectional Anatomy, Head, Neck and Trunk (Karger, 1984)

 Behavioural Sciences in Medicine

 The general aim of the Department of Behavioural Sciences in Medicine is to conduct a preclinical course that lays a foundation for the development, throughout later undergraduate and postgraduate years, of knowledge, skills and attitudes involved in the effective management of the interpersonal and social aspects of the practice of medicine.
 While the department does some teaching in clinical years, its main contribution is during the first five terms of the undergraduate medical course, when students have two lectures and one tutorial weekly.